con-web-adipp/Tesseract4Analyze/README.md

 ### Basic usage

 The plugin adds a column named "OCR text" to the grid, which can then be searched using column filters ("contains").
-For example, if you filter by "account", all images will be displayed in which the word "account" appears in the OCR text.
+For example, if you filter by "account", you will get any image which contains the string "account" in the OCR-read text.

 ## Configuration